 They're super creamy and their flavor is subtly nutty.
 They can be baked, smashed, mashed, with other ingredients, on their own . . . you get the idea.

-Can you just imagine the smoky, incredible flavor of bacon seeping into every nook and cranny of these potatoes as they roast.
+In these Mini Hasselback Potatoes, can you just imagine the smoky, incredible flavor of bacon seeping into every nook and cranny as the potatoes roast?

-You would be a culinary hero if you brought this hors d’oeuvre to a party — or served it at home.
-I think they’re perfect for a holiday hors d’oeuvre cocktail party!
+You would be a culinary hero if you brought this potato appetizer to a party -- or served it at home, for that matter.

 Fun fact: Dutch Yellow Potatoes are the #1 selling item of over 1,200 items from Melissa's Produce.
-If you’re as into them as me, you’ll love DYPs The Perfect Everyday Potato Cookbook is coming out.
+There is even a whole cookbook dedicated to them: DYPs The Perfect Everyday Potato Cookbook.

 This is not a sponsored post, and as always all opinions are my own.
 I love these potatoes and I think the book from Melissa's is fantastic for all potato lovers. 🙂

 - olive oil for the baking sheet

 - 2 dozen Peewee Dutch Yellow Potatoes (as evenly sized as possible), wahsed and dried